ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 Add:

-> The equivilent expression using overlays would be:
+> The equivalent expression using overlays would be:

     DW_OP_lit1
     DW_OP_stack_value # while 1 can fit into a single byte stack_value